Gold down, Silver down | WTOP

-The April gold contract on the New York Mercantile Exchange closed today at $1,289.00 an ounce — down 90 cents.
-The current silver contract on the “NYMEX” closed at $15.04– down 2 cents
+The April gold contract on the New York Mercantile Exchange closed today at $1,288.60 an ounce — down $20.50.
+The current silver contract on the “NYMEX” closed at $14.82 an ounce — down 38 cents.

-The current silver contract on the “NYMEX” closed at $15.04– down 2 cents
+The current silver contract on the “NYMEX” closed at $14.82 an ounce — down 38 cents.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.